 Hon.
 David Joanasie (interpretation): Thank you, Mr. Speaker.
-I thank the Member for Amittuq.
+I also thank the Member for Amittuq.
 Recently, emergency services were required in order to rescue two local individuals he represents.
 I also acknowledge and thank the local emergency service in Sanirajak.
-We did say that CGS would review this issue and look into where an emergency preparedness office could be located.
-For 2023-24 we are committed to a complete review of this issue and look at varying options to look into.
+Mr. Speaker, we did say that Community and Government Services would review this issue and look into where an emergency preparedness office could be located.
+For 2023-24, we are committed to a complete review of this issue and look at various options.
+That's what we have planned for this upcoming year.
 Thank you, Mr. Speaker.